 - Increases sensitivity during sexual intercourse;

-- Promotes more intense orgasms for women;
+- Promotes more intense orgasms for women and men;

 - Realigns genital organs in their proper position;